stephanenicolas/boundbox/README.md

 ---------------

 BoundBox is heavily tested to ensure its quality.
 It uses both unit and integration tests and it is placed under continuous integration.
 It also integrates checkstyle, findbugs, PMD to increase its robustness.
-Lombok is used to decrease th amount of code.
+Lombok is used to decrease the amount of code to write and maintain.

 License
 -------